 Be sure to bring sunscreen to Mauritius that is void of this!

 Also referred to as Grand Talao, the Grand Bassin is one of the holiest places to visit in Mauritius.

-Next to Grand Bassin are two large and impressive statues dedicated to the Hindu religion that were built-in 2008.
-The statues are 33 meters tall and are of Shiva the Destroyer and Durga Maa, the protector of the universe.
+Next to Grand Bassin are two large and impressive statues dedicated to the Hindu religion that was built-in 2008.
+The statues are 33 meters (108 feet) tall and are of Shiva the Destroyer and Durga Maa, the protector of the universe.

 Pay Respects at Le Morne Brabant

 Le Morne Brabant has been a UNESCO World Heritage Site since 2008 and the peninsula is one of the most desirable places to visit in Mauritius.